sunderee/randomizer/README.md

 # randomizer

-Randomize creation of PUBG teams built with Flutter.
+Randomize creation of PUBG teams.
+Built with Flutter.

 ## Usage